 The Kansas Sports Concussion Partnership was also created in 2011 by a group of physicians - it helps to address concussions in prep sports

 “Addressing their academics is really an important thing, too.
-That's the thing, we deal with adolescent brains that are growing and changing; they a have long life ahead of them, so we want to make sure they're fully taken care of,” Hudson says.
+That's the thing, we deal with adolescent brains that are growing and changing; they have a long life ahead of them, so we want to make sure they're fully taken care of,” Hudson says.

 It’s not just football; athletes from all contact sports are experiencing concussions, often times from their heads hitting the ground.
 Whichever sport, it’s often not the first concussion that’s dangerous; it’s a series of them, especially when the brain hasn’t had time to heal.

 “If they can’t sit in a classroom, there’s no way they need to be out on the field practicing,” Hudson says.
-“Once they are symptom free, then it's a very gradual process.
+“Once they are symptom-free, then it's a very gradual process.
 On first day, we have them run for a little while, make sure we don't reproduce symptoms.
-Once they're symptom free, it's at least a five-day process just to get them back on the field.”
+Once they're symptom-free, it's at least a five-day process just to get them back on the field.”

 For medical professionals, the difficulty with concussions is that there are rarely any external symptoms.
 Steve Lauer is a pediatrician at The University of Kansas Medical Center in Kansas City.
 He has a unique specialty: he works with adolescents who’ve experienced concussions outside of sports.

 “What we're finding more and more is that many concussions are just results of everyday life,” Dr. Lauer says.
 “People who take falls, are in car accidents, all kinds of trauma that occurs normally in life can result in concussions.”